OptimalBits/bull/REFERENCE.md

 This is the Queue constructor.
 It creates a new Queue that is persisted in Redis.
 Everytime the same queue is instantiated it tries to process all the old jobs that may exist from a previous unfinished session.
+By naming the as '*' you will get the ability to process all named jobs from one process function

 The optional ```url``` argument, allows to specify a redis connection string such as for example:
 ```redis://mypassword@myredis.server.com:1234```